AlbeMasera/Calendar/ReadMe.md

 ## Environment Variables

-Set up if not already present the following variables in `backend/.env` (the `build.sh` script will ensure they're used):
+Set up if not already present the following variables in `backend/.env` (the `deploy.sh` script will ensure they're used):

 ```plaintext
 POSTGRES_USER=user